Yandex Cloud

 • Click Create.

-If you do not specify a separate security group, the default security group created in the instance network will be used.
+If you do not specify a separate security group, the default security group created in the instance network will apply.

-Configure your security group so that the rules allow incoming and outgoing traffic from the relevant ports and IP addresses.
+Configure your security group so that its rules allow incoming and outgoing traffic on the specified ports and IP addresses.

 Warning